habibaelhadi/Plateful/README.md

 # Plateful 🍽️

 ## Overview
 Plateful is a modern food discovery and ordering application that provides a seamless user experience for browsing, selecting, and purchasing meals.
-Built with an intuitive UI and integrated with Firebase for authentication and analytics, it ensures a smooth and secure ordering process.
+Built with an intuitive UI and integrated with Firebase for authentication and analytics.

 ## Installation
 To set up the project locally: